10 tips for organising your apparel exports to Europe

 Speed and cost of transport

 When deciding on the best type of transport, speed, price and availability will be your most important considerations.
 Transporting a container by ship from Asia to Europe, for instance, can take anywhere between 30 and 40 days.
 By air, it might only take 4 to 7 days, but the financial cost will be a lot higher.
-Air freight might be 5 to 10 times more expensive per piece than ocean shipment.
+Despite rapidly rising shipping costs, air freight is still 5 to 10 times more expensive per piece than ocean shipment.
 In general, air freight starts to make sense when the cost of transport is less than 15% to 20% of the total value of the goods.
 With apparel, this is rarely the case.

-The price difference between different types of transport depend on:
+The price difference between different types of transport depends on:

 - peak season